YourRoots Logo

 Children(s): Jonathan Woodward, Joseph Woodward, Ebenezer Woodward

-John Woodward was born in 1649 in Watertown, Middlesex, Massachusetts, the child of George Woodward and Mary Gibson.
-John Woodward later married Rebecca Robbins, and together they raised children including Jonathan Woodward, Joseph Woodward and Ebenezer Woodward.
-In 1732, John Woodward passed away in Newton, Middlesex, Massachusetts.
+In 1649, John Woodward entered the world in Watertown, Middlesex, Massachusetts, born to George Woodward and Mary Gibson.
+John Woodward married Rebecca Robbins, and had children including Jonathan Woodward, Joseph Woodward, Ebenezer Woodward.
+John Woodward passed away in 1732 in Newton, Middlesex, Massachusetts.

 Find more search results for John Woodward